 - Attend continuing education by enrolling in courses, workshops and acquiring certificates and accreditations

-- Join professional organizations and attending meetings, conferences and workshops and serving as a board or committee member
+- Join professional organizations and attend meetings, conferences and workshops and serve as a board or committee member

 - Improve job performance by keeping up with technology and learning about new developments in your field